 The IoT Core Insider Preview offers support for both the Raspberry Pi and Minnowboard Max.
 Microsoft’s partnership with Arduino was only officially announced today, so at present the only software being made available for those devices is Windows Remote Arduino and Windows Virtual Shield for Arduino.
 Windows 10 was also announced as the world’s first Arduino-certified OS, so expect to see more from this relationship in the future.

 Microsoft continues to target the breadth of the industry with Windows 10.
 It will certainly be interesting to see whether this strategy results in their greatest success to date — or results in a product spread too thin.
-More information on Windows 10 IoT Core can be found at the Windows Dev Center.
+More information on

 - Powerful upgrades turn 4th-gen Raspberry Pi into a more capable $35 desktop